What is Falinks Raid Boss? (Mega Concept Discussion)

 Battle Performance

-- Mega Energy for future boosts
+- Mega Energy for future use

 Catch CP — Falinks (Mega Raid)